• Skip to primary navigation

 Why we love this curry recipe

-• Like my easy mushroom curry, mushroom bhaji, this curry is dairy free, gluten free and vegan.
+• Like my easy mushroom curry, mushroom bhaji, and aubergine curry, this curry is dairy free, gluten free and vegan.

 • Made from store cupbard ingredients.